tommyod/KDEpy/docs/source/kernels.rst

 .. note::

-   If you have high dimensional data with vastly different scales, consider standardizing the data before feeding it to a KDE.
+   If you have high dimensional data with different scales, consider standardizing the data before feeding it to a KDE.

 Kernels may have finite support, or not
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A given kernel may or may not have finite support.
-A kernel with finite (or compact) support is defined on a domain such as :math:`[-1, 1]`, while a kernel without finite support is defined on :math:`[-\infty, \infty]`.
+A kernel with finite (or *bounded*) support is defined on a domain such as :math:`[-1, 1]`, while a kernel without finite support is defined on :math:`(-\infty, \infty)`.

 Below we plot the *Guassian kernel* and the *Epanechnikov kernel*.

-* The Gaussian kernel is not bounded.
+* The Gaussian kernel does not have finite support.
-* The Epanechnikov is bounded.
+* The Epanechnikov kernel has finite support.

 The reason why kernels are normalized to unit variance is so that bounded and non-bounded kernel functions are more easily compared.
+In other words, setting ``bw=1`` in the software ensures that the standard deviation :math:`\sigma = 1`.

 .. plot::
    :include-source: